lit/lit/docs-src/guide/01-getting-started.md

 The path to use depends on where you've installed lit-html to.
 Browsers only support importing other modules by path, not by package name, so without other tools involved, you'll have to use paths.

-If you use a tool than converts package names into paths, then you can import by path:
+If you use a tool that converts package names into paths, then you can import by path:

 ```js
 import {html, render} from 'lit-html';